^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The appointment of glucocorticoids in autoimmune thyroiditis is problematic in contrast to thyroid hormone therapy, since their immunosuppressive effect is manifested only at relatively high doses and prolonged use.
-In this case, side effects (osteoporosis, hyperglycemia, arterial hypertension, the formation of steroid ulcers on the gastric mucosa) are likely.
-After the drug is stopped, the immunosuppressive effect stops.
-Therefore, the appointment of glucocorticoids in chronic thyroiditis should be strictly conditioned by the need: first, if adequate replacement therapy does not lead to a decrease in goiter size within 3-4 months of treatment; secondly, when there is a rare form of chronic thyroiditis with pain syndrome.
-The drug is prescribed in such a situation with an anti-inflammatory goal against the background of thyroid hormones.
-The initial dose of prednisolone is 40-30 mg / day and decreases by 5 mg every 10-12 days.
+The use of glucocorticoids in autoimmune thyroiditis is problematic, unlike thyroid hormone therapy, since their immunosuppressive effect is manifested only at relatively high doses and long-term use.
+In this case, side effects are possible (osteoporosis, hyperglycemia, arterial hypertension, formation of steroid ulcers on the gastric mucosa).
+After discontinuation of the drug, the immunosuppressive effect ceases.
+Therefore, the use of glucocorticoids in chronic thyroiditis should be strictly determined by necessity: firstly, if adequate replacement therapy does not lead to a decrease in the size of the goiter within 3-4 months of treatment; secondly, when a rare form of chronic thyroiditis with pain syndrome is observed.
+The drug is prescribed in such a situation for anti-inflammatory purposes against the background of taking thyroid hormones.
+The initial dose of prednisolone is 40-30 mg / day and is reduced by 5 mg every 10-12 days.

 The total duration of treatment is 2.5-3 months.
-Reduction of the size of the gland, removal of pain are achieved where inflammatory changes prevail.
+Reduction of the gland size and pain relief are achieved where inflammatory changes prevail.
 If fibrosis has developed, no effect is observed.
-In the case of continued growth of goiter, urgent puncture biopsy is necessary with subsequent surgical intervention.
-Surgical treatment for chronic thyroiditis is carried out according to absolute indications, which include, first, fast-growing goiters (malignization threat); secondly - the large size of the goiter with compression of the trachea and the main vessels; thirdly - rare painful forms of goiter that do not lend themselves to conservative therapy.
-A total strumectomy is performed.
+If the goiter continues to grow, an urgent puncture biopsy followed by surgery is required.
+Surgical treatment for chronic thyroiditis is performed according to absolute indications, which include, firstly, rapidly growing goiters (risk of malignancy); secondly, large goiters compressing the trachea and main vessels; thirdly, rare painful forms of goiter that do not respond to conservative therapy.
+Total goiterectomy is performed.